afnan185/wallet-wise/README.md

+ May need to install the following:

+ "dependencies": {
+    "lucide-react": "^0.561.0",
+    "react-router-dom": "^7.10.1"

+//Below is automaticaly compiled with the running of

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.